 The Company evaluated subsequent events through the date its financial statements were issued.
-No significant recognized or non-recognized subsequent events were noted. noted other than those noted in Note 2, Significant Accounting Policies.
+No significant recognized or non-recognized subsequent events were noted other than those noted in Note 2, 5, Significant Accounting Policies Joint Ventures and Partnerships and Note 7, Secured and Unsecured Debt, Net.